News and lawn care tips from Fairway Green in Raleigh.

 White grubs are the larvae of Scarab beetles.
 There are several beetles that produce the grubs we see while digging in our lawns and natural areas.
 Grub species in North Carolina include Southern and Northern Chafer, Japanese, Asiatic, Green June and the May beetles.
 Grubs are identified by their cream off white colored body and off brown color hind part and head.
 Grubs have six legs and are from ¼ to 1½ inches.
 They are often seen in their C-shaped position in the soil.

 White grubs create damage in turf by eating the root system of the host plant.
 Turf damage is usually observed in late spring through fall with an off color wilting appearance.
 Many times it is misdiagnosed as disease, heat or dry stress.
 The lawn may have a spongy almost loose feel to the soil under the turf.
 In severe cases, the turf may roll up when tugged on from the lack of roots holding it to the soil.
 Activity from birds, raccoons, skunks and moles could indicate a grub infestation.
 To determine the extent of grub activity and the need for control, you will need to use a spade to remove the upper 3 inches of soil in a 12” x 12” area.
 Cut back the turf sample to count the number of grubs and inspect root damage.
 If nine or more grubs are observed, take immediate action utilizing proper products.
 All turf types are susceptible to grub feeding and damage.

-Prevention is Key to maintaining a safe and comfortable season
+Prevention is the key to maintaining a safe and comfortable lawn this summer.